 - Jack Tordoff, managing director of the Critical Ecosystem Partnership Fund (CEPF).

-- Olga Pereladova, research adviser of the Central Asian Program for WWF Russia.
+- Olga Pereladova, research adviser of the Central Asian Program for WWF Central Asia.

-- Elizaveta Protas, project leader of WWF Russia.
+- Elizaveta Protas, project leader of WWF Central Asia.

 Under this program, tens of nature reserves, national parks and unique landscapes will be protected, too.
 Today there are more than 1,500 key biodiversity areas across the world, 145 of them being located in the Central Asian mountain region.